reergymerej/ang-tut-3/README.md

     )

 Now when we view our page, we see the data from our service, injected into our model, and plugged into the view.

+## How do I create useful models - constructors, prototypes, etc?

+### Passing Arguments to Service